vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:9c11f67712
 ## BETWEEN (2)

-Similar to the `WHERE` clause, the `BETWEEN` clause can be used with multiple `AND` operators, so you can build up your queries and make them even more powerful!
+Similar to the `WHERE` clause, the `BETWEEN` clause can be used with multiple `AND` and `OR` operators, so you can build up your queries and make them even more powerful!

 For example, suppose we have a table called `kids`.
 We can get the names of all kids between the ages of 2 and 12 from the United States: